COIT's guide to Removing Fruit Juice Stains from Carpet

 - Apply more paper towels, and then weigh them down with a heavy object.

 These at-home stain removal methods should solve your problem of how to remove juice stains from carpet.
 If your carpet requires more in depth cleaning, consider exploring Coit Carpet Cleaning Services.
+Don't forget to checkout our coupons!

 Remember to always do a spot removal test on a portion of carpet or upholstery that is normally not visible.
 These are suggested treatments only and COIT can't be held accountable for any damage sustained by use of the treatments in this spot removal guide.